-Does my stent or bypass protect me from having an event?
+Does my stent protect me from having an event?

 Angioplasty is a balloon placed inside the artery to smash open the obstructive plaque.
 A stent is a wire mesh tube placed into the artery to keep it open.

 Having a stent or bypass procedure means that your prevention program isn't working.
 Don't waste any more time.
-Find one that works.
+Find a prevention program that really works.

 What caused the blockage?

 If each and every one of the underlying forces that caused the blockage to develop are not neutralized, the artery disease will only get worse.
-Fixing one little area of obstruction (or two or three) does not fix the underlying problems that caused the plaque.
+Fixing one little area of obstruction (or two or three) does not fix the underlying problems that caused the plaque to form.

 Fix one blockage at a time?